legend-exp/legend-prodenv/README.md

 A brief description of these steps is given in the following.
 Run the scripts with the option `-h` for further information on the arguments and options available.

-### source the setup file of the testing enviroment
+### Source the setup file of the testing enviroment
 ```
 $ source setup.sh
 ```